BII-Lab/DNSoverHTTPinGO/README.md

 	go build github.com/BII-Lab/DNSoverHTTPinGO/ClientProxy

 2. If you want to redirect all you normal DNS traffic to the proxy, configure your /etc/resolv.conf.
 Set nameserver to 127.0.0.1.(optional)

-3.run ClientProxy to connect the ServerProxy.
+3. run ClientProxy to connect the ServerProxy.

 	./ClientProxy -proxy "the domain or address of ServerProxy"